 Melvin's varied career path (from diplomat to opera singer, banker and psychotherapist) has a broad sweep as well as common themes, which include concern for others and a desire to make a practical difference.
-Prior to and while studying law, Melvin ran a psychotherapy practice, providing private trauma psychotherapy to individuals, couples and organisations.
-In addition to serving as a trustee of Pegasus Opera, he also serves on the development committee at OperaUpClose, and works as a solicitor.
-Melvin's interests in legal practice include tax, contracts, art law, and cultural property law.
+Melvin is a commercial solicitor, specialising in government contracts, and an accredited mediator.
+Previously, Melvin ran a psychotherapy practice, providing private trauma psychotherapy to individuals, couples and organisations, specialising in post-traumatic stress and performance anxiety.

 With over 30 years of experience in the music industry Lascelles Haughton is one of the UK’s leading Gospel choir directors, a vocal coach and musical arranger.
 Lascelles has worked with numerous artists including the late Jesse Norman, Elton John, Celine Dion, Modanna and Kirk Franklin.

 Lascelles has directed and participated in a number of Gospel choirs: namely London Gospel Community Choir, Power House, Visual Ministries, Choir, New Vision and the award winning London Fellowship Choir.
 Lascelles also managed a vocal group called Nu4M, who have featured on TV, Radio and numerous stages around the world.